-Each year, the American Library Association (ALA) recognizes the achievements of more than 200 individuals and institutions with an array of awards.
-This year’s winners, chosen by juries of their colleagues and peers, embody the best of the profession’s leadership, vision, and service as well as a continued commitment to equity, diversity, inclusion, and outreach.
+Every year, the American Library Association (ALA) recognizes the achievements of more than 200 individuals and institutions with an array of awards honoring their service to librarians and librarianship.
+Winners are chosen by juries of their colleagues and peers and embody the best of the profession’s leadership, vision, and service as well as a continued commitment to equity, diversity, inclusion (EDI), and outreach.

-Winners were honored at a ceremony and reception held June 26 at ALA’s 2022 Annual Conference and Exhibition in Washington, D.C.
-This selection represents only some of those recognized in 2022; for a complete list, visit ala.org/awardsgrants.
+Award recipients were honored at a June 25 ceremony and reception during ALA’s 2023 Annual Conference and Exhibition in Chicago.
+This selection represents only some of those recognized in 2023; for a complete list, visit ala.org/awardsgrants.

 Joseph W. Lippincott Award

 Julius C. Jefferson Jr.

 Jefferson is being honored for his lifetime efforts to mentor librarians and library workers; his commitment to EDI; and for his leadership, particularly during the pandemic.

 As 2020–2021 ALA president, Jefferson helped lead the Association through one of its most challenging periods.
 He advocated for COVID-19 relief funding for libraries, led the adjustment to a new virtual environment, and created “Holding Space,” a national conversation series and virtual tour that highlighted the value of libraries and engaged stakeholders to advocate for them and the communities they serve.

 Jefferson’s contributions to EDI include leading efforts to diversify conference speakers during his term as ALA president, creating a Midwinter session on microaggressions, and coediting The 21st-Century Black Librarian in America: Issues and Challenges (Scarecrow Press, 2012).
 He has a distinguished record of service in a variety of professional associations, and President Joe Biden appointed him to the National Museum and Library Services Board in 2022.
 Read more at bit.ly/AL-Lippincott23.